 - Your credit score has improved.
 You may have had a low credit score when you initially received your auto loan that has since improved.
 If you've recently eliminated a large amount of debt, consistently paid your bills on time each month, or have experienced other life events that had a significant, positive impact on your credit score – you could qualify for a lower auto refinance rate.

 - Your budget has changed.
 While extending the length of your car loan may reduce your monthly payments, it could actually cost you more money over time.
 But if you’re in a financial pinch and need extra money for unexpected expenses, the lower payments could help you make ends meet.
 Just make sure you understand that you’re exchanging short-term debt relief for long-term expense.
 Keep in mind that a refinanced auto loan will qualify as a used car loan, which is usually at least one percentage point higher than a new car loan.
-Some lenders, like Nationwide Bank®, offer the same interest rates on a refinanced loan as they do on a new loan, so be sure to check the rates of the bank you’re considering.

 Other auto refinance loan considerations